TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-20-2025-track-guidelines.md

 ```

 ### Output Format (Ranked Results)
 Participants should provide their output in the standard TREC format containing top-k=`100` MS MARCO v2.1 segments as TSV: <`r_output_trec_rag_2025.tsv`> for each individual topic.
 Each set of ranked results for a set of topics appears in a single file.
 We will take a maximum of 100 results from each participant, more than 100 results will be truncated.
-Note that our human judgment pools are likely not going to be more than 20 segments per query per run, having 100 helps us evaluate recall statistics.
 Each line of this file contains six whitespace-separated entries:
 - Topic ID (topic identifier taken from `trec_rag_2025_queries.jsonl`)
 - The fixed string “Q0”
 - Segment ID (from the docid field in `msmarco_v2.1_doc_segmented_XX.json.gz`)